-- 2.1 The Directorate Plans were approved by Cabinet on the 20 April 2015.
+- 2.1 The Directorate Plans were approved by Cabinet on 20 April 2015.
 It was agreed that the Directorate Plans would form the basis for reporting progress on the Council Plan. - 2.2 The period of the Directorate Plans is three years with an annual review to reflect any significant changes and to ensure alignment with the budget planning process.
 The Plans have been updated for 2016 to ensure they reflect any significant changes within the Directorate.

-3.1 As part of our focus on delivering our Council Plan and ultimately, our vision, 'to be a leading organisation defined by excellent and innovative services', we are committed to creating a culture of continuous performance improvement.
+- 3.1 As part of our focus on delivering our Council Plan and ultimately, our vision, 'to be a leading organisation defined by excellent and innovative services', we are committed to creating a culture of continuous performance improvement.
 Crucial to this has been the development of Performance Review meetings.
-These form a key component of our Performance Management Strategy.
+These form a key component of our Performance Management Strategy. - 3.2 The second round of Performance Review meetings took place throughout the month of May.
+All Executive Directors presented their six monthly performance to a Panel chaired by the Chief Executive.

-- 3.2 The second round of Performance Review meetings took place throughout the month of May.
-All Executive Directors presented their six monthly performance to a Panel chaired by the Chief Executive. - 3.3 The Performance Review meeting objectives are to: - Create a dynamic discussion, within each Directorate - Ensure visibility of front line services and performance at Chief Executive and Director level - Identify and share best practice and celebrate success across all Directorates - Identify and remove barriers to improving performance - Ensure objectives and key performance indicators are met - 3.4 The Performance Reports for each Directorate which were presented to the Panel are set out in Appendices as follows:
+- 3.3 The Performance Review meeting objectives are to: - Create a dynamic discussion, within each Directorate - Ensure visibility of front line services and performance at Chief Executive and Director level - Identify and share best practice and celebrate success across all Directorates - Identify and remove barriers to improving performance - Ensure objectives and key performance indicators are met - 3.4 The Performance Reports for each Directorate which were presented to the Panel are set out in Appendices as follows:

-Directorate Appendix Democratic Services Appendix 1 - Page 43 Finance and Corporate Support Appendix 2 - Page 61 Education and Youth Employment Appendix 3 - Page 85 Economy and Communities Appendix 4 - Page 103 Place Appendix 5 - Page 131 Health and Social Care Partnership Appendix 6 - Page 159
+Directorate Appendix

+Democratic Services Appendix 1

+Finance and Corporate Support Appendix 2

+Education and Youth Employment Appendix 3

+Economy and Communities Appendix 4

+Place Appendix 5

+Health and Social Care Partnership Appendix 6

-- 3.5 The 2015/16 performance reports provide a balanced view of performance across the Council and demonstrate delivery of the Council's Strategic Priorities. - 3.6 A members seminar has been arranged for the 27 June 2016 to provide a performance update to all members. - 3.7 It is proposed that Cabinet agree to note (a) the performance of all Directorates as at 31 March 2016 against the priorities in the 2015/18 Directorate Plans; and (b) refer the Directorate Plan Performance Reports for the consideration of the Scrutiny and Petitions Committee on the 24 August 2016.
+- 3.5 The 2015/16 performance reports provide a balanced view of performance across the Council and demonstrate delivery of the Council's Strategic Priorities. - 3.6 A members seminar took place on 27 June 2016 to provide a performance update to all members. - 3.7 It is proposed that Committee agrees to note the performance of all Directorates as at 31 March 2016 against the priorities in the 2015/18 Directorate Plans.

 Financial: There are no financial implications, as all commitments in Directorate Plans, are aligned with the Council's agreed budgets.
 Human Resources: There are no human resources implications as all commitments in Directorate Plans, are aligned with the Council's agreed budgets.
 Legal: There are no legal implications.
 Equality: The Plans outline Directorates' commitment to fulfilling its statutory duty and also their proactive approach to Equalities.
-Environmental & The Plans support the Strategic Priority - Sustainability: Protecting and enhancing the environment for future generations Key Priorities: The Directorate Plans support delivery of the - Council's Strategic Priorities.
+Environmental & The Plans support the Strategic Priority - Sustainability: Protecting and enhancing the environment for future generations.
+Key Priorities: The Directorate Plans support delivery of the Council's Strategic Priorities.
 Community Benefits: There are no community benefit implications.

 5.1 The Executive Leadership Team have discussed this report.
+Cabinet agreed the report on 21 June 2016.
 All Performance Reports will be published on the Council's public website, North Ayrshire Performs to encourage the sharing of good practice across and within Services.

-Elna Murray
+Elva Murray

-Reference : For further information please contact Anne Todd, Senior Policy and Performnce Officer on 01294 324140
+For further information please contact Anne Todd, Senior Policy and Performance Officer on 01294 324140